bjherger/public-talks/SF-Python-2018/notes.md

 # Outline

-Thesis

- - DL is attainable. `keras-pandas` allows users to rapidly build and iterate on deep learning models.

 Attention grabber

+ - Show of hands: Who works in CV or NLP?
+ - Show of hands: Who uses pandas / tabular data more regularly?
  - Display keras examples.
 None involve regular, tabular data

 Intro

  - Thesis
-   - For noobs: Good starting point, lower barrier to entry
+   - For noobs: Lowering the barrier to entry, good starting point.
-   - For longtime keras users: Allows for rapid iteration, good starting point
+   - For l33ts: Allows for rapid iteration, good starting point
  - Agenda

 Hands on